Ja Rule: Pain Is Love 2, prison, and release (2011–2013)

-Memoir, reality show and future projects (2014-present)
+Memoir, reality show and future projects (2014–present)

 In 2014, Ja Rule released a memoir, Unruly: The Highs and Lows of Becoming a Man, in which he reflected on his past struggles with a difficult adolescence in New York City and everything that followed, from breakout success and destructive rivalries to fatherhood and a two-year prison sentence.
 In July 2014, Ja Rule announced his eighth studio album, which was eventually pushed back to a 2016 release.
 Also in 2014, MTV announced that Ja Rule and his family would star in the upcoming reality show Follow the Rules which was co-produced by Queen Latifah.
 A sneak peek trailer of the show surfaced on the internet in September 2014 and the show premiered on October 26, 2015.
 In October 2015, Rule announced that he and Gotti had partnered with Paramount Pictures on a TV drama series based on the history of Murder Inc., set to premiere in 2016.
 In February 2016, Ja Rule announced that his upcoming eighth studio album would be titled Coup De Grâce and would be his last album.
 In December 2016, he appeared on The Hamilton Mixtape, rapping Hamilton's verse in Ashanti's performance of "Helpless", referencing Lin-Manuel Miranda's impression of him in the last line of that verse.
 On June 26, 2018, Ashanti confirmed that she and Ja Rule are working on a collaborative album.

 On October 15, 2021, in celebration of the twentieth anniversary of the release of his third studio album, Pain is Love, Ja Rule released the single, "Sincerely, Jeffrey" for all streaming platforms.

 Acting

-Aside from rapping, Ja Rule has established a career as an actor.
 His first film was a buddy movie with Pras, Turn It Up; he appeared in a minor role in The Fast and the Furious.
 He appeared in several movies including Back in the Day with Ving Rhames and Pam Grier and Half Past Dead as Steven Seagal's co-star.
 He also starred in the movies The Cookout with Queen Latifah and Assault on Precinct 13.
 In 2013, he starred in I'm in Love with a Church Girl.